 A keen golfer Rotary enables Dick to enjoy playing on a wide range of courses.
 He plays at most Rotary events and knows besides getting golf at a competitive rate.
 However, he is delighted to be helping to do some good for the charities that beneﬁt from Rotary Golf Days.

 As a supporter of Somerset County Cricket Club and Swindon Town, he has a keen interest in the history of cricket and football, particularly the Victorian and Edwardian periods.
 This led him to present W. G. Grace impersonations for charity and Cricketer’s beneﬁts.
 He’s also been active in Swindon Town’s Hall of Fame Project a scheme that recognises and honours players from the Club’s past.

 Dick has involved himself in all the activities within the club.
 However, his real claim to fame is his continued support for the annual Kids Out trips.
 Dick organises the trip and the venue.
 He liaises with the schools and persuades most of the members to be helpers on the day.
 The last few trips have been to the Cotswold Wildlife Park and is the most popular destination for the kids as well.

 Asked for his proudest moment in Rotary, Dick recalled an event towards the end of his Presidential Year.
-“My mother was a victim of Breast Cancer and I had decided to give some of the money were raised that year to funding booklets entitled ‘Mummy’s Lump’, a booklet which sought to explain the disease to children.
-Thanks to the hard work of the club in selling ducks for our Duck Race, I was able to hand over a cheque for double what the lady expected and she burst in to tears.
+“My mother was a victim of Breast Cancer so I decided to give some of the money to funding booklets entitled ‘Mummy’s Lump’.
+These booklets explained the disease to children.
+“Thanks to the hard work of the club in selling ducks for our Duck Race, I was able to hand over a cheque for double what the lady expected and she burst into tears.
 That left me in tears too.”

 As to the unearthly hour that the Club meets Dick thinks it great.
-“Getting up on a Wednesday makes me think I am having a lie in during the rest of the week!
+“Getting up on a Wednesday makes me think I am having a lie-in during the rest of the week”!